I caught a virus and never recovered – PART TWO

 Part one goes back seven years, to when it all began and the triggers that led me down the rabbit hole of chronic illness.

-Sadly, a percentage of long-Covid patients, who may go on to develop a ME-like illness, will also suffer because of these historical mistakes and medical neglect.
+Sadly, a percentage of long COVID patients may go on to develop an illness similar to ME, will suffer because of historical psychological prejudice and medical injustice.